UrbsLab/scikit-eLCS/README.md

 In addition, powerful data tracking collection methods are built into the scikit package, that continuously tracks features every iteration such as:

-* Approximate Accuracy (tracked via trackingFrequency param)
+* Approximate Accuracy
-* Average Population Generality (tracked via trackingFrequency param)
+* Average Population Generality
 * Macropopulation Size
 * Micropopulation Size
 * Match Set, Correct Set Sizes